evan70/react-tailwind-jit-just-in-time-starter/README.md

-# Tailwind JIT Starter React
+# React Tailwind JIT /just-in-time/ Starter

 Feel free to use the sample code to setup tailwind with jit for your app.